 What are SBA Loans?

 The “SBA” meaning Small Business Administration does not mean that the administration actually gives you the loan.
-The SBA only back up the bank loans and by so doing reducing the risk the lender has to suffer.
+The SBA only backs up the bank loans and by so doing reduces the risk the lender has to suffer.

 This guarantee given by the Small Business Administration reduces the high credit criteria that lenders will hitherto require, thereby making this loan available to all business types.